cantel/faser-daq/docs/setup.md

 ansible-playbook install-webdeps.yml --ask-become
 ansible-playbook install-redis.yml --ask-become

-#For FASER additional firewall ports need to be opened for the GPIO readout:
+#For FASER additional firewall ports need to be opened for the GPIO readout and histogram monitoring:
 sudo firewall-cmd --zone=public --add-port=50000-50005/udp --permanent
+sudo firewall-cmd --zone=public --add-port=8050/tcp --permanent
 sudo firewall-cmd --reload
 #For FASER install additional python libraries for GUI:
 sudo pip3 install requests
 ```
 If running on machine without direct internet access, one has to setup a proxy on a different
 machine and point `pip`, `yum` and `git` to it before running the above scripts.
+The last `pip3 install` command will also need to be run as root after setting up the proxy variables.
 This can be done by adding the following to `/etc/pip.conf`:
 ```
 [global]